Cabernet Sauvignon: A noble grape

 The popularity of Claret continued for hundreds of years, with hundreds of thousands of litres being transported to the UK across the English Channel from France in the 1700s and 1800s.

-After plantings were made in other regions of Australia, such as Coonawarra and the Barossa in the late 1800s, it became apparent that certain regions had the ultimate soil and climate for Cabernet Sauvignon and single varietal expressions became much more popular.
+After plantings were made in other regions of Australia, such as Coonawarra and the Barossa in the late 1800s, it became apparent that certain regions had the ideal soil and climate for Cabernet Sauvignon and single varietal expressions became much more popular.
 The variety eventually made its way to Margaret River in the 1960s and arguably put this small Western Australian wine region on the world stage.

 Australia is now home to the world’s oldest producing Cabernet Sauvignon vines, planted in 1886 in the northern Barossa, South Australia, however it’s more recent rise to fame in Australia can be shown in the numbers – in 1966 there were only 620 tonnes of Cabernet Sauvignon and nowadays there are over 260,000 tonnes crushed annually!